Katrin Ottersbach Research Group

 Professor Juerg Schwaller, University Hospital Basel, Switzerland

-Dr Chris Halsey, University of Glasgow
+Professor Chris Halsey, University of Glasgow

 Dr Kristina Kirschner, University of Glasgow